- Build a talent pool in 1 click

 Improving the candidate’s experiences helps recruiters evaluate applicants at their best.

-AVIs help employers accommodate applicants suffering from physical or geographical restrictions.
-With an inclusive interview process, you can expand your candidate pool with AVI by reaching people across borders and socioeconomic status barriers.
+Asynchronous interviews help employers accommodate applicants suffering from physical or geographical restrictions.
+With an inclusive interview process, you can expand your candidate pool with asynchronous interview by reaching people across borders and socioeconomic status barriers.
 By increasing the pool of qualified candidates, employers increase their chances of finding the best talent.

 While recruiters can train themselves to eliminate conscious bias, unconscious biases may unknowingly slip in and hinder the authenticity of the hiring process.
 This problem is prevalent in traditional face-to-face interviews, but AVIs help mitigate unconscious bias.